eriveltondasilva/eriveltondasilva/README.md

 🚀 A frontend developer passionate about creating incredible experiences for users through js.
 Always focused on interactive and responsive interfaces.
 And looking for new challenges and learning to improve my skills.

-🌱 Currently Learning: Next.js, Nodejs, Jest
+- 🌱 Currently Learning: Next.js, Nodejs, Jes
 - 🌍 I'm from **Brazil**
 - ✉ email: eriveltondasilva13@gmail.com